 VEGOILS-Palm rises further on soy oil strength, export data awaited

-The benchmark palm oil contract FCPOc3 for November delivery on the Bursa Malaysia Derivatives Exchange had risen 1.58% to 4,301 ringgit ($958.76) a tonne by the midday break.
+The benchmark palm oil contract FCPOc3 for November delivery on the Bursa Malaysia Derivatives Exchange was up 1.65% at 4,304 ringgit ($959.86) a tonne by the end of the afternoon session.

-Palm oil rose on the back of "spillover strength" from rival edibles oils on the U.S. and Chinese exchanges, a trader in Kuala Lumpur said.
+"There is no clarity of a trend right now for palm oil market as the production has shown a significant recovery during the Aug.
+1-20 period.
+On the other hand the export data (for the same period) are in a very wide range," said Anilkumar Bagani, research head of Mumbai-based vegetable oils broker Sunvin Group.

+"Palm oil, while confused with its own trend is largely following the external markets, mainly CBOT soy oil and China's Dalian Commodity Exchange RBD palm olein futures," he added.

 Palm oil is affected by price movements in related oils, as they compete for a share in the global vegetable oils market.